Occupations Associated with Asbestos and Mesothelioma Cancer

 Since the U.S. Navy had the same concerns as civilian maritime enterprises regarding fires at sea, it was a major purchaser of asbestos.
 All of its ships contained large amounts of asbestos materials.

 Consequently, many naval personnel and members of the armed services who traveled on U.S. Navy ships or passed through naval facilities have been diagnosed with mesothelioma.
-Veterans today have some of the highest rates of mesothelioma.
+Veterans today have some of the highest rates of mesothelioma of any population.

 Personnel with occupational specialties comparable to those in the civilian shipbuilding industry, such as navy repair yard workers, suffered the most exposure.
 As a result, they tend to develop mesothelioma in more significant numbers than other naval veterans.